Sony KV-27V42

 A higher priced version of this TV, the KV-27V66, was also produced.
 This model featured higher wattage speakers and a Picture-in-Picture feature.

 This TV, along with other higher end Trinitron models, includes a Velocity Modulation feature.
 While this can help improve picture quality and reduce composite artifacts with video content, it fares poorly with pixel art and can have a detrimental effect on game graphics.
-You can disable this in the service menu by changing KOFF to 1.
 It can also be disabled by disconnecting connector CN942 on the neck board.
 This is a 4-pin connector with a short cable that runs to a coil on the neck of the tube.

 The jungle chips used in BA-4 and BA-4D chassis Trinitrons are very versatile, and these TVs can be modified for RGB and/or Component video.
 Due to sharing the same chassis design, the same RGB mod procedure used for the KV-27S42 will work with this model.